How Fibromyalgia Affected My Life

 My pain had become so bad that I could not sleep, could not hardly get around and no test pointed anything wrong with me.
 Of course I have been stressed but seriously this was something that was beyond any stress.
 Over the course of a year I went from being an active woman to hardly able to even mop my own kitchen floors.
-My old doctor was just filling me full of medication just to not have to deal with me, sitting in the hallway writing my prescriptions, charging my insurance for an office visit and me a copay.
+My old doctor was just filling me full of medication just to not have to deal with me, sitting in the hallway writing my prescriptions, handing it to me through the door and charging my insurance for an office visit and me a copay.
 I felt belittled and actually very pissed off.

 So how am I going to deal with it, something I never believed in?
 I'm gonna give it my all, believe that my new doctor is great and is willing to help me understand my disease, take the medications he has prescribed and keep on moving.
 After all I have always been a fighter, never let anything get me down and by God this is not going to get me down either.

 When you live in pain every single day, you just want it to stop.
 You want it to end but with this there is no end.
 You fight every day of your life to stay mobile, to not give in, to try to be as normal on the outside as you can while suffering on the inside so badly.

 Now I can move on with a name to this awful pain I have, try to not stress and try to not let it get the best of me.

 Just because you look okay on the outside doesn't mean you're okay on the inside

 A Good Doctor Who Will Listen is the Charm